 Are you considering purchasing a townhouse?
 Townhouses are regaining popularity among homebuyers.
-The growth in popularity is due to purchasers seeking low-maintenance homes that are close to amenities and offer greater value.
-Many people prefer to buy a townhouse in a vacation spot as a second home.
+The growth in popularity is due to purchasers seeking low-maintenance townhomes that are close to amenities and offer greater value.
+Many people prefer to buy a townhouse in a vacation spot in the suburbs as a second home.

 The low, or absence of, routine maintenance that comes with owning a home is a big draw for many people.
-In the vast majority of cases, with a townhouse, you will not be liable for exterior care.
+In the vast majority of cases, with townhouse ownership, you will not be liable for exterior care.
 In that regard, they differ significantly from single-family dwellings.

 It's worth noting that the terms "townhouse" and "townhome" are interchangeable and have the same meaning.
 Let's look at the advantages of living in a townhouse so you can decide whether it's perfect for you.